mokocup/Mudae-Stealer/README.md

 Note: If you change your password or enable/disable two-factor authentication, your token will change.
 If this happens, and you've already set up the bot, you'll need to change the token by editing the config.json file under settings.

 ## Plan and Work In Progresss
-- [ ] Bot Able To Read And Analyze Mudae Data
+- [x] Bot Able To Read And Analyze Mudae Data
-- [ ] Client and Server Able To Transfer Data Through Http ( or Json)
+- [x] Client and Server Able To Transfer Data Through Http ( or Json)
 - [ ] Server Save And Sync Claiming Times

+## Knowledge Bug

+Lore ipsum

 ## Usage